craigkj/simple-translate/README.md

 Made to provide a very lightweight way to perform translations in both php and javascript.

-This has been pulled from a larger piece of work that I carried out to be made somewhat standalone so includes some redundancy that has been left in place to illustrate how it could be used as part of a large project.
+This has been pulled from a larger piece of work and made somewhat standalone.
+Includes some redundancy that has been left in place to illustrate how it could be used as part of a large project.

 Examples of its use can be found in translate/translationExamples.php .
 Its really very simple to use.